syncfusion-content/xamarin-docs/Xamarin/Rich-Text-Editor/Basic-Features.md

 ### MoveCursorToEnd

-Rich Text Editor provides the support to move the cursor position to the end of the content.
-The following code example explains how to set 'MoveCursorToEnd' mode in Rich Text Editor.
+The Rich Text Editor provides support to move the cursor position to the end of the content.
+The following code example explains setting the 'MoveCursorToEnd' mode in the Rich Text Editor.

 {% tabs %}
 {% highlight C# %}